 Move over dry and bland boneless skinless chicken breasts!
 This recipe guarantees juicy, flavorful chicken breasts every single time.

 Boneless skinless chicken breasts can sometimes be a bit dry and bland, but not if you bake them according to these instructions.
-Here you’ll find only juicy and flavorful chicken breasts ever single time.
+Here you’ll find only juicy and flavorful chicken breasts, every single time.

-That’s because I’ve done a series of little experiments to find out exactly how to make boneless skinless chicken breasts that are juicy and delicious.
-If you follow these instructions, you’ll be amazed at how much better this popular food can be.
+That’s because I’ve done a series of experiments to find out exactly how to make boneless skinless chicken breasts that are juicy and delicious.
+If you follow these well-tested instructions, you’ll be amazed at how much better your chicken will be.

-We’ll be baking the chicken breasts for this method, because it’s the simplest way to cook them.
+We’ll be baking the chicken breasts for this method, because it’s the simplest way to cook them, other than maybe poaching chicken.
 Note that a lot of the things I’ve found out though, like the minimum brining time, will apply to any way you’d like to cook your chicken breasts.
+So if you want to grill them or air fry them, the info below will help with that too.

 To be clear, we’re talking about boneless skinless chicken breasts below.
 If you want instructions for baked bone-in chicken breasts, you can find that over here.